GiulioRossetti/dynetx/README.md

 DyNetx provides implementations of dynamic networks in python (it is built upon [networkx](http://networkx.github.io)).

 The project documentation can be found on [ReadTheDocs](http://dynetx.readthedocs.io).

+If you would like to test ``DyNetx`` functionalities withouth installing anything on your machine consider using the preconfigured Jupyter Hub instances offered by [SoBigData++](https://sobigdata.d4science.org/group/sobigdata-gateway/explore?siteId=20371853).

 ## Citation